pedro-hdt/stack-smash/README.md

 ## 2 - Format String Attack

-The script build_exploit.py automatically generates the file (exploit) such that running `./format_string < exploit` causes a shell to be spawned.
+The script build_exploit.py automatically generates the file (exploit) such that running `./format_string < exploit` causes the program to print "You won!"

 To run the attack just use the sequence of commands:
 ```